 01 of 10

 Boston ivy is not grown for its flowers.
 It is the foliage of this traditional favorite that earns it a place on this list.
 So-called "Ivy-League" colleges are so called because the external walls of some of the older buildings on their campuses are covered in Boston ivy.

 02 of 10

 As difficult as it can be to find vines to grow in shade, it is even more difficult to find specifically flowering vines that bloom well under shady conditions and that are hardy in the northern states of the U.S. (as well as some parts of Canada).
 Because climbing hydrangea meets these requirements, it is one of the most valuable plants at the landscaper's disposal.

 03 of 10

 Like Boston ivy, the fall foliage of Virginia creeper can be outstanding.
 But also as with its relative (Boston ivy and Virginia creeper both belong to the Parthenocissus genus), do not expect optimal color in fall if you grow it as a vine for shade.

 04 of 10

 05 of 10

 Chinese wisteria (Wisteria sinensis) is also invasive in some regions of North America.
-That is why I normally advise Americans to grow Wisteria frutescens instead.
-The latter is an American native.
+A better choice for most American gardens is Americans to grow Wisteria frutescens, an American native.
 The problem with the American variety, though is that it does not flower in shade.

 06 of 10

 07 of 10

 Trumpet vine (Campsis radicans) is another plant that is not without its merits.
 It will eventually produce those gorgeous orange flowers even in partial shade, and the hummingbirds adore it.
 But unwanted "children" from the parent plant will pop up everywhere, and they are much harder to pull up than sweet autumn clematis plants.
 This vine is a thug that some people come to despise.

 08 of 10